- Home

 Check out our article on the best and worst sleeping positions to find out more.

-Try to cut down on foods that can cause inflammation – like refined sugar, processed foods, and red meat – and eat as many anti-inflammatory foods as possible – like whole grains, fruits, veggies, and olive oil.
-To find out more, you might want to check out our article; 14 anti-inflammatory foods.
+Try to cut down on foods that cause inflammation – like refined sugar, processed foods, and red meat – and eat as many anti-inflammatory foods as possible – like whole grains, fruits, veggies, and olive oil.
+To find out more, you might like to check out our article: 14 anti-inflammatory foods.

 Not only will eating a healthy, balanced diet make you feel good, but it can also help you maintain a healthy weight.
-This reduces the amount of pressure on the spine and minimises the chances of back injuries.
+This reduces pressure on the spine and minimises the chances of back injuries.

 It’s no secret that smoking is bad for your lungs, heart, and overall health – but you may be surprised to find out that it can also be harmful to your spine.